Slicer/Slicer/Docs/developer_guide/build_instructions/linux.md

 In addition, Slicer requires a set of support libraries that are not includes as part of the *superbuild*:

-- Qt5 with the following components:
+- Qt5 with the following components (5.15.x recommended):
   - Multimedia
   - UiTools
   - XMLPatterns